Kidist-Abraham/AlphaCollectionsApi/README.md

  docker-compose up --build -d
 ```

-The server listens on localhost PORT 3000.
+This will run the database and backed services and the backed server listens on localhost PORT 3000.